Images make a bigger impact on site performance than most people realize.

 That’s not great news, for a number of reasons – chief among them that visitors are way more impatient than you think.

 Oh ya, and our friends at Google.
-They may downrank your slow page or site.
+They might downrank your slow page or site.

-Images are pretty much the easiest non-nerd website fix ever.
+In fact, optimizing images is pretty much the easiest non-nerd website optimization tactic ever.

-When an unsuspecting visitor navigates to an overloaded page, their browser is like a skinny guy in a hot dog eating contest.
+When you load up a page or post with many images, your visitor’s web browser acts like a skinny guy in a hot dog eating contest.

 Trying.
 But choking.